Cryptocurrency wallet app Ui design

 Hello Dribbblers!

-Designing Designing a Cryptocurrency wallet app ui design.
+Designing Designing a Cryptocurrency wallet app ui design dark version.
 Please have a look at my design and let me know your thoughts and feel free to share your ideas and also comment.
 Stay tuned I will upload more Designs

 Press the L if you like my Design.